Open-Speech-EkStep/open-speech-ekstep.github.io/docs/adr.md

 - Add cache layer over RDMS for faster reads
 - Write to topics asynchronously for faster writes
-- Audio processing like 'automatic validation', 'SNR' etc can be done in 'contribution processor'
+- Audio processing like 'automatic validation', 'SNR' etc can be done in 'Contributions processor'
-- Contribution processor can be in any other langauge like Python which is more suited fo audio processing
+- Contribution processor can be in any other langauge like Python which is more suited for audio processing

+Choices:

-Options for cache : AWS ElasticCache - Redis
+- For cache : AWS ElasticCache - Redis
-Options for queue: AWS Kafka, Redis, AWS SNS, AWS Kinesis
+- For queue: AWS Kafka, Redis, AWS SNS, AWS Kinesis

 ![ADR](img/crowdsource/adr1.png)

 #### Positive Consequences

 - RDBMS will be off loaded from frequent reads and writes
-- Users will get better better performance
+- Users will experience lower latency
-- System will be able to scale easily
+- System will be able to scale easily at data layer

 #### Negative Consequences